 1. My garage door won’t close all the way

-This can be caused from 3 different sections of your garage system:
+This can be caused by 3 different sections of your garage system:

-- Replace rollers.
 In rare cases, if your rollers are damaged or rusted then ultimately you will need to replace them.
-Attempt to lubricate them first, if this does not fix the issue then its best to contact the professionals at Gryphon Garage Doors.
+Attempt to lubricate them first, if this does not fix the issue then it’s best to contact the professionals at Gryphon Garage Doors.

 2. My garage door reverses before touching the floor.

 Two factors can cause your garage door to reverse before touching the floor:

 Your garage door should have an adjustment screw that allows you to change the force required to close your door.
 If your door is reversing before it touches the floor, this means that too much force is being used as the door thinks it has already touched the floor.
 Reduce the amount of force required to close the door and this should fix it, if in doubt contact the professionals.

 - Lubricate or replace rollers

 Damaged or rusted rollers can cause extra friction resulting in the garage opener to stop early.
 Inspect your rollers to see if there is any damage and replace if needed.
 Apply lubrication if necessary.
 Make sure to exercise caution if you are attempting to replace rollers but it is always a good idea to contact a professional.

 3. My garage door reverses after touching the floor.